SUSYUSTC/MathTranslate/README.md

 1. mathpix: it provides an interface to convert text+equation images to latex code.
 2. translate-shell: it provides a terminal interface to google translate

-The main work in this project is to translate a latex file from one language to another and an interface to combine them.
+The main work in this project is to translate a latex file from one language to another and to develop an interface of the above two tools.

 Here's an example of what you get finally.
 <p float="left">